guilhermemoschen/aws-lambda-authentication-handler/README.md

     services.AddAuthentication(AwsJwtAuthorizerDefaults.AuthenticationScheme)
       .AddJwtAuthorizer(options =>
       {
-          // In the case of local run, this option enables the extraction of claims from the Id Token options.ExtractClaimsFromToken = true;
+          // In the case of local run, this option enables the extraction of claims from the token options.ExtractClaimsFromToken = true;

-          // Validates the presence of the token. options.RequireToken = true;
+          // Validates the presence of the token options.RequireToken = true;
       });
 }